-The 15 year limit on voting for British citizens living overseas is ending.
-Going forward any British citizen, who was previously registered to vote in the UK or who previously lived in the UK, will be able to register to vote regardless of how long they have lived abroad.
+The 15 year limit on voting for British citizens living overseas has ended.
+Going forward any British citizen, who was previously registered to vote in the UK or who previously lived in the UK, can register to vote regardless of how long they have lived abroad.

 From May 2023 the voting system will be changing from a supplementary vote system to a simple majority voting system, also known as ‘first past the post’.
 In ‘first past the post’ voting you only vote for one candidate and the candidate with the most votes wins.
 Candidates no longer need to get a certain number of votes; they just have to get more than any other candidate.

 The voting system will be changed in all elections for: